HOW MUCH DOES IT COST TO GET MARRIED IN ICELAND IN 2026?

 Boutique hotels: $3300+

-Pro Tip: If you want to save some money on accommodation I recommend splurging on a nice cabin the night before and after your elopement and then either renting a camper van to have more freedom to explore or staying in smaller guesthouses (they are usually cheaper if you book on their website directly as they don’t have to pay any commission fee to accommodation booking websites).
+If you want to save some money on accommodation I recommend splurging on a nice cabin the night before and after your elopement and then either renting a camper van to have more freedom to explore or staying in smaller guesthouses (they are usually a bit cheaper if you book on their website directly as they don’t have to pay any commission fee to accommodation booking websites).

-How Much Do Wedding Vendors Cost?
+How Much Do Iceland Wedding Vendors Cost?

 While every vendor is different, here is what you should realistically budget for high-quality partners in Iceland this year.
 I always recommend booking these 6–9 months in advance as the best local artists get booked fast.